LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-11-rustlings-standard-library-types.md

 > where a value can have as part of itself another value of the same type.
 To get around the issue,
 > we can use a [`Box`] - a smart pointer used to store data on the heap, which also allows us to wrap a recursive type.

-*Rust needs to know how much space a type takes up.* Also makes it *almost* impossible to have `variable-length array`.
+*Rust needs to know how much space a type takes up.* Also makes it *almost* impossible to have a `variable-length array`.
 (Just like good old `C++`) But that's another issue.
 {:.note}

 `Box<T>` is what Rust uses to do *heap allocation*.
-You can think of [`Box`] as a smart pointer which points to the `T`.
+You can think of [`Box`] as a smart pointer that points to the `T`.

 You'll use them most often in these situations:

-* When you have a type whose size can’t be known at compile time and you want to use a value of that type in a context that requires an exact size.
+* When you have a type whose size can’t be known at compile-time and you want to use a value of that type in a context that requires an exact size.
 * When you have a large amount of data and you want to transfer ownership but ensure the data won’t be copied when you do so.
 * When you want to own a value and you care only that it’s a type that implements a particular trait rather than being of a specific type.

 Getting back to the problem.
-When you try to run a test code, compiler will print warning & help as below:
+When you try to run a test code, the compiler will print a warning & help as below:

 ```shell
 error[E0072]: recursive type `List` has infinite size